Voraka/Twitter-botnet/README.md

-# Twitter-bot
+# Twitter-bot (payload: 9e2536fde5a8cf7ebdec0fd4527860759b96e880)

-A simple Botnet written in c-sharp, use Twitter message as C&C (payload: 9e2536fde5a8cf7ebdec0fd4527860759b96e880).
+A simple Botnet written in c-sharp, use Twitter message as C&C.
 ---------------------

 C&C = [